acconeer/acconeer-python-exploration/docs/processing/presence_detection_sparse.rst

    \bar{n}(f, d) = \alpha_\text{noise} \cdot \bar{n}(f-1, d) + (1 - \alpha_\text{noise}) \cdot n(f, d)

 This smoothing factor is set from a fixed time constant of 1 s.

+PCA based noise reduction
+^^^^^^^^^^^^^^^^^^^^^^^^^
+Approximate leading principal components are tracked from the noise differentiation.
+Contributions within the vector space spanned by the tracked vectors are subtracted from the inter-frame and intra-frame deviations used to calculate the inter-frame and intra-frame low pass filtered absolute deviations.
+With every new frame the principal components are updated by an incremental PCA algorithm, based on the extended approach of Oja's algorithm in `The Fast Convergence of Incremental PCA <https://cseweb.ucsd.edu/~dasgupta/papers/incremental-pca.pdf>`_ by Balsubramani et al., 2013.

 Generating the detector output
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^